terryc321/login-app/README.md

 ## android studio

-if been unfortunate to download this whale , get a tar file tar.gz ~/Downloads/android-studio-2021.3.1.17-linux.tar.gz
+lets assume downloaded this through google chrome

+there will be a file named something like

+~/Downloads/android-studio-2021.3.1.17-linux.tar.gz

 ```bash